tytydraco/yessleep/out/Im_an_archivist_for_a_private_university_I_found_some_strange_tape_recordings_PART_3.md

 “Hey Miss M.”

-“Y’know, I've been wanting to use the maintenance tunnels as a shortcut to the library.
+“Y’know, It’s faster to get to the library from the archives using the maintenance tunnels.
 Can I use the spare keys?”

 “What?
 I’m not gonna give you the keys for tha— you know what, fuck it.
 Just don’t tell anyone.”

-“Thanks Jared.”
+“Thanks!”

 It pays to know the right people.